Samphire is back for season two.

 ○ Illicit drugs, legal highs or nitrous oxide

 ○ Animals (except guide dogs)

 ○ Anything which could be considered an offensive weapon

 Persons may be liable for eviction under the following circumstances;

 Entering the land on which the event, or land that is owned by Porlock Manor Estate, without a valid ticket, wristband, pass, or sufficient accreditation, with the intention of gaining illegal entry to the licensed premises.

 If you are disabled or care for someone who is, please drop us an email – email@example.com and we will be very happy to assist you in every way that we can.

 No there is no lower age limit to attending the Samphire.
-However teenagers (under 20’s) MUST be accompanied by an adult aged 26 or over throughout the duration of the festival.
-There is a maximum of 4 teenagers per adult 26 years or over.
+However anyone under the age of 18 must be accompanied by a parent/guardian over 25.
+There is a maximum of four Youth/Child tickets per adult over 25.
 Please bring ID with you.
 The following ID can be used as proof of age for entering the site: For full terms and conditions see here.